Matt Wallner Preview, Player Props: Twins vs. Guardians

 Matt Wallner At The Plate

-- Wallner is batting .229 with six doubles, a triple, nine home runs and 11 walks.
+- Wallner is batting .231 with six doubles, a triple, 10 home runs and 11 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.